-Is the facility in compliance with state and local licensing requirements?
-In the U.S., each state has different standards, so you will want to check with your local regulatory agency to make sure that the facility is licensed and in compliance.
+Is the facility in compliance with national and local licensing requirements?
+In the U.S., for example, each state has different standards, so you will want to check with your local regulatory agency to make sure that the facility is licensed and in compliance.
 You can also check the Better Business Bureau to see if any complaints have been lodged against the facility.

 A move to assisted living, even if all parties are in agreement, can be a stressful time.
 Here are some of the ways you can support a loved one:

 Acknowledge your loved one’s feelings of loss.
 Even in the best of situations—where your loved one willingly chose assisted living—grief and feelings of loss are to be expected.
 Leaving one’s home is a huge upheaval.
 Don’t minimize their feelings or focus excessively on the positive.
 Sympathize and respect feelings of loss and give them time to adjust.

 Call and visit as often as you can.
 Regular contact from friends and family will reassure your loved one that they’re still loved and cared for.
 Continue to include your loved one in family outings and events whenever possible.
 If your loved one lives far away, regular calls or emails can make a big difference.

 Work through concerns together.
 While your loved one will likely go through a period of adjustment after moving into an assisted living facility, don’t automatically assume that complaints are just part of the transition process.
 If your loved one has concerns, take them seriously.
 Talk about what steps you can take together to resolve the issue.
 And if the problem turns out to be a big one with no apparent solution, be prepared to look at other facilities.